VulcanJS/vulcan-docs/source/field-resolvers.md

 4. Defining a `resolver` function that indicates how to retrieve that object.
 5. Specifying that the original field (`userId`, with type `String`) should also be added to our GraphQL schema.

+Note that it is recommended that you pick a **different** name for the "real" database field (`userId`) and the field in your schema (`user`), especially if you set `addOriginalField` to `true`.
+This way, you will be able to unambiguously require either the `_id` or the full user object just by specifying which field you need.

 ## Custom Types

 Creating a collection with `createCollection` will automatically create the associated GraphQL type, but in some case you might want to resolve a field to a GraphQL type that doesn't correspond to any existing collection.